Logo for Vitruvian Fitness of Wheat Ridge

 Stated more simply, this means is he increased his hour-long cruising speed from 20 miles per hour to 24 miles per hour.
 In other words, he could go 4 more miles in 60 minutes without working any harder.

 In summary, there are two types of objectives here.
 The first is to improve your general cardio-vascular fitness.
-This would be measured in an increase in LTHR.
+This can be measured in an increase in LTHR.
 The second is to improve your performance at threshold.
-This can be measured in a variety of ways as mentioned above.
+This can be measured in a FTP or distance travelled over time.

 Lactate Threshold is still a topic that creates a lot of discourse because there is a fair amount of misunderstanding on the subject.
 And frankly, scientists may learn more that could totally invalidate virtually everything we wrote here.
 Just remember why this matters – we’re trying to get healthier and go faster.
 Eat some good food.
 And have fun.
 In no particular order.